alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Crimes Can Be Expunged in Alaska?

-As already stated, criminal convictions are not expugnable in Alaska.
+As already stated, criminal convictions are not expungeable in Alaska.
 As a result, there are no crimes outlined in the state’s statutes for which an offender may obtain an expungement.
 Criminal records can either be set aside or sealed in certain conditions.

 How to Expunge Criminal Records in Alaska

-No criminal record can be expunged in Alaska.
+Criminal records are generally not expungeable in Alaska.
 Under Alaska Stat. § 12.55.085(e), a court may suspend the imposition of a sentence (SIS), and after the successful completion of a period of probation, set aside a conviction.
 However, this only applies to certain convictions.
 Alaska Stat. § 12.55.085(f) outlines convictions that cannot be set aside in the state.
 These crimes include:

 • Offenses committed with a firearm